 This chart type is useful because it shows increasing or decreasing momentum.
 When opening and closing lines are far apart, the graph shows strong momentum and vice versa.
 The high and low shows the full price range of the period which can help in assessing the volatility.
 These patterns help traders make decisions on whether to buy or sell.

-Like a bar chart, a candlestick chart also shows the market’s open, high, low and close price for the day.
+Like a bar chart, a candlestick chart also shows the market’s open, high, low and close prices for the day.
 The candlestick, however, has a wider body than the vertical line in a price bar.

 This area represents the price range between the opening and closing price of that particular day’s trading.
 When the area is filled in, this represents that the close was lower than the open.
 When the area is empty this means that the close was higher than the open.

 Traders can change the colour of these areas in their trading platform.
-For example, a down candle can be shaded red instead of black and up candle can be shaded green instead of white.
+For example, a down candle can be shaded red instead of black and an up candle can be shaded green instead of white.
 According to the Japanese who originated the candlestick charts, the candlesticks represent the emotions of the traders and can strongly influence how trade is done.

 Stock and trading charts can be volatile, meaning that they change quickly from day to day based on a variety of factors.
-Some factors may not relate to the stock at all, but global politics, the general stock market conditions, etc. Adding a moving average trend line to a chart can help analyze the stock to smooth out day to day noise and focus on the overall price trend.
-Moving averages are also used in technical analysis to try and predict future price movements and if there is "support" at a given price.
+Some factors may not relate to the stock at all, but global politics, the general stock market conditions, etc. Adding a moving average trend line to a chart can help analyze the stock to smooth out day-to-day noise and focus on the overall price trend.
+Moving averages are also used in technical analysis to try and predict future price movements and if there is “support” at a given price.